 More commonly known as Zoloft, which is the trade name Pfizer uses, sertraline is an antidepressant that is widely used as a treatment for depression, anxiety disorder, post-traumatic stress, and obsessive compulsive disorder.
 Over 35 million prescriptions for sertraline are issued in the United States annually.
-A sertraline treatment typically lasts a couple of years until the targeted mental disorders have disappeared.
+Sertraline treatment typically lasts years or until the targeted mental disorders have been adequate treatment.

-Whether you take sertraline regularly as an antidepressant or only occasionally to improve your sex life, it’s a serious drug that will affect the chemistry of your brain.
+Whether you take sertraline as an antidepressant or to improve your sex life, it’s a serious drug that afects brain chemistry.
 After all, that’s its purpose by design.
-There is a wide range of side effects, most of which are mild and only occur during the first few weeks of using sertraline as body and brain are still adapting to the drug.
+There are a wide range of side effects, however, most are mild and most will resolve during the first few weeks as your body and brain adapt to the drug.

-Major side effects are rare though, and sertraline in general is well-tolerated and used by millions of people every year without problems.
-That said, you’ll need to be fully aware of potential side effects.
+Major side effects are rare, and sertraline is generally well tolerated.
+That said, you’ll need to be fully aware of what potential side effects can occur.

-For men, the most common effect are ejaculation and orgasm difficulties.
+For men, the most common effects are ejaculation and orgasm difficulties.
 The cause of this is the same mechanism that makes sertraline useful for treating premature ejaculation.
-It may comfort you that these sexual side effects often disappear with time as your body gets accustomed to sertraline.
+It may comfort you that these sexual side effects often improve or resolve with time as your body gets accustomed to sertraline.

 If the sexual side effects do not go away after 2 months of treatment or even get worse, have an open discussion with your doctor about the problem.
 He or she then will decide whether to switch you to another antidepressant or whether to prescribe medications that can ease the sexual side effects.